 Shoulder Arthroscopy – Kevin Kaplan MD

-Shoulder arthroscopy is a surgical procedure in which an arthroscope is inserted into the shoulder joint.
+Shoulder arthroscopy is a surgical procedure in which an arthroscope goes into the shoulder joint.
 The benefits of arthroscopy are smaller incisions, faster healing, a more rapid recovery, and less scarring.
-Arthroscopic surgical procedures are often performed on an outpatient basis and the patient is able to return home on the same day.
+Furthermore, arthroscopic surgical procedures are often performed on an outpatient basis and the patient is able to return home on the same day.

-Arthroscopy may be recommended for shoulder problems such as:
+Arthroscopy can be for shoulder problems such as:

 - Evaluation and treatment of instability

 - A torn or damaged cartilage ring (labrum) or biceps tendon

 - Arthritis of the end of the clavicle

 - Removal of loose bodies